21 Unique Cheerleading Fundraiser Ideas for Teams and Squads

 14. Host an auction

+An auction is another exciting fundraising event for cheer squads.
 You can ask local businesses and individuals to donate items for the auction, like jewelry, art, and sports memorabilia.
 Experiences like weekend getaways and behind-the-scenes tours at local attractions can also be auctioned off.

-💡PRO TIP: Open up auctions to online bidders.
+💡Pro Tip: Open up auctions to online bidders.
 Make your life easier (and the bidder’s experience better) with a tool like OneCause to offer mobile bidding, event ticketing, and bid tracking.

 15. Host a talent show